MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 To further analyze the advantages brought by our method, we have conducted a detailed comparison of the segmentation performance of existing methods on the SemanticKITTI-MOS validation set for different distances, as shown in Table~\ref{tab:distance}.
 The metrics in Table~\ref{tab:distance} are either reported in their respective papers or determined using their publicly available weights.
 The weights for other methods such as RVMOS~\cite{rvmos}, Two-streamMOS~\cite{two_stream_mos}, and LiDAR-IMU-GNSS~\cite{lidar-imu-gnss} are either undisclosed or not reported in the papers, hence not included in the comparison.

 As known, the point cloud distribution becomes sparser as the object distance from the LiDAR increases.
-As shown in Table~\ref{tab:distance}, most MOS methods achieve satisfactory segmentation results at close distances.
-However, their segmentation performance sharply declines when the distance reaches the range of 20$m$ and 50$m$.
+As shown in Table~\ref{tab:distance}, most MOS methods achieve satisfactory segmentation results at close range.
+However, their segmentation performance sharply declines in the medium range.
 Furthermore, beyond a distance of 50$m$, some projection-based methods such as LMNet~\cite{lidarmos}, MotionSeg3D~\cite{motionseg3d}, and MotionBEV~\cite{motionbev} fail to discern the motion attributes of the objects.
-Although MF-MOS~\cite{mfmos}, with its focus on motion features, surpasses the non-projection-based methods like 4DMOS~\cite{4dmos} and InsMOS~\cite{insmos} in segmenting distant moving objects, it is still limited in recognizing the motion attributes of distant objects due to geometric losses caused by the projection process, which prevents the strong coupling of spatial information and temporal information for the objects.
+Although MF-MOS~\cite{mfmos}, with its focus on motion features, surpasses the non-projection-based methods like 4DMOS~\cite{4dmos} and InsMOS~\cite{insmos} in segmenting distant moving objects, it is still limited in recognizing the motion attributes due to geometric losses caused by the projection, which prevents the strong coupling of spatial and temporal information for the objects.
 On the other hand, MambaMOS demonstrates precise segmentation of moving objects even in cases of extremely sparse point clouds.
 This indirectly supports the viewpoint delivered in our work: reinforcing temporal information can effectively improve the MOS performance when the spatial features of the targets are not prominent.